 summarize the results of each individual review type into a comprehensive, summary report of all QC findings.

 The lender must notify Fannie Mae within 30 days of confirmation that one or more defects identified through the QC file review process results in the loan being ineligible as delivered to Fannie Mae.
-Notification must be made via the Lender Self-Report Mailbox (see E-1-03, List of Contacts).
+Notification must be made using the self-report functionality in Loan Quality Connect.

 For information on the lender’s responsibility to self-report any misrepresentation, fraud, or other possible breach of a selling warranty or compliance with laws, see A2-2-01, Contractual Representations and Warranties, A3-2-01, Compliance With Laws, and A3-4-03, Preventing, Detecting, and Reporting Mortgage Fraud.

 Results of the QC audit must be distributed to senior management.
+It must include an affirmative statement that no influence from other business units or bias in the QC conclusions was apparent.
 Management must distribute the results to the appropriate areas within the organization and an action plan must be established for remediation or changes to policies or processes, if appropriate.
 The lender must provide a copy of the QC audits and the audit of the QC process to Fannie Mae upon request.

 The table below provides references to the Announcements that have been issued that are related to this topic.